 David C. Thompson has held the office of Benton County Attorney since January 1, 1999.
 In addition to criminal prosecutions, David handles all county civil matters and oversees both the Main and Collection Offices.

 Timothy W. Dille joined the office in September of 2019 as First Assistant Benton County Attorney and primarily handles District Court but also assists with Juvenile matters and Magistrate Court .

-Kelly Smith joined our office in April of 2017 as an Assistant Benton County Attorney.
+Megan Hall joined our office in August of 2021 as an Assistant Benton County Attorney.
 She primarily handles Juvenile matters and Magistrate Court.

 Mary Ann Blumer worked in the Main Office for 21 years as Office Manager before retiring in 2010.
 In December of 2013 she returned to the Main Office as a permanent part-time employee and assists as needed.

 Deb Fleming began working in the Main Office in December of 2005.
 In October of 2014 she began working in the Collections Office and in 2015 become the Collections Manager.
 In addition to her collections duties, she also oversees probation issues for the Main Office.